Bill Dolan Interview Part 1

 BD: You were saying.

 CA: The Left.
 That’s the people I am.
-I watch Daily Show and Stephen Colbert.
+I watch The Daily Show and Stephen Colbert.
 Of course, I read CNN, Drudge Report, Gawker… Dude, I read way more about U.S. news than you do, I guarantee it.

 BD: I’m sure you do.